okay-matthew/SeasonsGame/Assets/Readme/README.md

 * return : finish level after collecting orbs
 * r : restart the level

-## References

 ## Bugs
-* Bounce flower, if run at and press jump on the right frame, will launch the player high.
+* The bounce flower, if ran at while pressing jump on the right frame, will launch the player very high.
 This is fairly difficult to achieve on accident, though not impossible.
-* The background is a little small.
-If the player jumps far off the edge, they might see the edge of the background.
-This is also a little difficult to achieve on accident, but not impossible.
+* The player likes to bob its head in the first level.
+*